maximdomentii/shopping-cart/README.md

  5. Now you can access the Shopping Cart client at localhost:8080 to test the application or check the integration tests from shopping-cart-service component.

     <b>Note:</b> For the Shopping Cart client you will have to login with cashier/cashier.
+If you get on login "Service
+    temporally unavailable.
+Try again later!" error then you have to wait few moments (~30s) until services will get registreted with Eureka after deploy.

 ## Use case